There’s this expectation or stereotype (sometimes trope) of creatives finding everything they need within themselves to create their artwork.

 I am convinced my Muse set this up.

 So, I sucked it up and began reading.
-And it’s about 100 pages of pure, get-in-your-face demands to either do the fucking work or get out.
+And it’s about 100 pages of pure, get-in-your-face demands to either do the freaking work or get out.
 Pressfield shares principles, stories from his own career, and those of others, to illustrate that there really is only one choice: To do the work or not.

 Okay, folks!
 Thus ends this listicle.
 Don’t wait to buy one of these books.
 Remember, that audible gives you 2 books for free.
 Put on a book in your car, and realize deep uncomfortable truths about yourself.
 That’s when your Work will get good.